cdklabs/cdk-multi-az-observability/API.md

 - *Type:* {[ key: string ]: {[ key: string ]: aws-cdk-lib.aws_cloudwatch.IAlarm}}

-Index into the dictionary by operation name, then by Availability Zone Id to get the alarms that indicate an AZ shows isolated impact from availability or latency as seen by either the server-side or canary.
+Index into the dictionary by operation name, then by Availability Zone Name to get the alarms that indicate an AZ shows isolated impact from availability or latency as seen by either the server-side or canary.

-These are the alarms
+This is a shortcut to
-you would want to use to trigger automation to evacuate an AZ.
+access the same alarms from the perOperationAlarmsAndRules property.

 ---